Epistle of James

 Good Sowing Conditions Circumstance

-Similar to Jesus explaining how the farmer sows, which is with expectation, James in his own manner explains the faith of actions—take the basis of faith and renew your sowing, renew your good deeds, ask, seek and knock.
+Similar to Jesus explaining how the farmer sows, which is with expectation, James, in his manner, explains the faith of actions—take the basis of faith and renew your sowing, renew your good deeds, ask, seek, and knock.
 Such active measures of faith bridge to further fields ripe for sowing and ripe for harvest.
-Countering the value of sowing, it is a vanity that one should expect good outcomes while having done nothing (sins of omission, lazy soul nature).*
+Countering the value of sowing, it is a vanity that one should expect good outcomes while having done nothing (inferring sins of omission or lazy soul nature).*

 Mt.
 25.24-30, “You wicked, lazy servant!”

 Faith is an emphasis of James’ written work, but not as we might at first think.
-No mention is made of Jesus as Savior, which will later become the predominant faith theme of the later Christian church.
-Yet, James clearly accredits Jesus as Messiah, but references only Adonai.
+No mention is made of Jesus as Savior or faith in Jesus, which will become the predominant faith theme of the later Christian church.
+James clearly accredits Jesus as Messiah, but in his epistle, he references only Adonai.
 James speaks of perseverance (Jm.
-1.3, also patience), and having a faith that treats all men equally (Jm.
+1.3, also patience) and having a faith that treats all men equally (Jm.
 2.5-8).
 James 1.18 infers faith as the “Word that can be relied upon,”* and faith extended to make us as first fruits.
 In 2.1, James is clear, “My brothers, practice the faith of our Lord Yeshua, the glorious Messiah, without showing favoritism.”

 *Jm.
 1.18, “Having made his decision, he gave birth to us through a Word that can be relied upon, in order that we should be a kind of first fruits of all that he created.”